justin3737/exchangeDataApp/README.md

 Exchange Data App
 ===
 ### Description
-- use react with redux data flow finished a project.
+- This is a test project using react and redux data flow.
-- run test rest api to get json data and display in the project.
+- Run test rest api to get json data and display in the project.
-- use app's ui to exchange data.
+- Use app's ui to exchange data.

 ### Usage
 Step.0 安裝套件
 ```
 npm install
 ```

 Step.1 起服務server